OpenDCAI/DataFlex-Doc/docs/en/notes/guide/mixer/doremi.md

 ### 2. Weight Optimization

 - Recommend using small proxy models (e.g., 0.5B-1B parameters) to reduce computational cost
-- Set `num_eval_samples` between 1000-5000 to balance evaluation accuracy and speed
-- `reweight_eta` is typically set to 1.0, adjust based on convergence
+- `reweight_eta` can be adjusted based on convergence (higher values lead to faster weight changes)
+- `reweight_eps` controls the minimum weight for each domain
-- Recommend at least 3-5 weight updates (`update_times`) to observe convergence trends
+- Recommend observing convergence trends to set appropriate number of weight updates (`update_times`)
+- The algorithm uses uniform sampling but applies domain weights to loss reweighting

 ### 3. Target Model Training